A. A. K. Niazi

-Niazi's area of responsibility comprised the defense of East Pakistan from India during the war in 1971, and authors and critics within the Pakistani military held him morally responsible for his decision to unilaterally surrender the Pakistani Eastern Command, which resulted in the war's end in a decisive Indian victory as well as the independence of Bangladesh.
+Niazi's area of responsibility comprised the defense of East Pakistan from India during the war in 1971.
+His surrender in Dhaka effectively ended the war.
+The result was an Indian victory as well as the independence of Bangladesh.

-After being taken and held as a prisoner of war by the Indian military, he was repatriated to Pakistan on 30 April 1975 as part of the Delhi Agreement.
+After being held as a prisoner of war by the Indian military, he was repatriated to Pakistan on 30 April 1975 as part of the Delhi Agreement.
 He was dishonourably discharged from his military service at the War Enquiry Commission led by Hamoodur Rahman.
-The Commission leveled accusations against him for human rights violations in East Pakistan and the supervision of smuggling efforts during the Bangladesh Liberation War; he was held responsible for Pakistan's military failure during the course of the conflict.
+The Commission leveled accusations against him for human rights violations in East Pakistan and the supervision of smuggling efforts during the 1971 war; he was held responsible for Pakistan's military failure during the course of the conflict.
 Niazi, however, rejected these allegations and sought a military court-martial while insisting that he had acted according to the orders of the Pakistan Army GHQ in Rawalpindi; the court-martial was never granted.

-After the war, he remained active in Pakistani politics and supported an ultra-conservative agenda under the Pakistan National Alliance against the government of Zulfiqar Ali Bhutto in the 1970s.
+After the war, he remained active in Pakistani politics and supported an ultra-conservative agenda under the Pakistan National Alliance against the government of Zulfikar Ali Bhutto in the 1970s.
+In 1998, he authored the book The Betrayal of East Pakistan.

-In 1999, he authored the book Betrayal of East Pakistan, in which he provided his "own true version of the events of that fateful year".
-Niazi died in Lahore, Punjab, Pakistan, on 1 February 2004.
+Niazi died in Lahore, Punjab, Pakistan on 1 February 2004.

 Biography

 Early life and British Indian Army career

-Khan was born in Mianwali, British India, in 1915, into a mixed Punjabi and Pashtun family.
+Khan was born in Mianwali, British India, in 1915.
+He was a Pashtun in Punjab, belonging to the Niazi tribe.
 His village, Balo Khel, is located on the eastern bank of the Indus River.
-After matriculating from a local high-school in Mianwali, he joined the British Indian Army as an "Y cadet" in 1941 as he was selected for an emergency commission in the army.
+After matriculating from a local high-school in Mianwali, he joined the British Indian Army as a "Y cadet" in 1941 as he was selected for an emergency commission in the army, before it he was an ordinary soldier.

 He received training in Officers Training School, Bangalore and Fatehgarh's Rajput Regiment's training centre; he was commissioned as an Emergency Commissioned Officer (ECO) in the rank of second lieutenant during the World War II on 8 March 1942 (following a 6 months training) into the 4/7 Rajput Regiment (4th Battalion of the 7th Rajput Regiment) which was then a part of the 161st Indian Infantry Brigade led by Brigadier D.F.W.
 Warren.